 ‘Kind of like life, isn’t it.’

-Stone went back a page.
+Stone frowned and turned back a page.
 The venue owner stuck his head around the door.

 ‘Five minutes, Laina,’ he said.
 ‘Good turnout for something so short notice.
 The place is buzzing.’